-It is advisable that an individual experiencing severe syndromes of alcohol withdrawal to seek medical assistance as first as possible.
+An individual experiencing severe syndromes of alcohol withdrawal should seek medical assistance as first as possible.
 At Design for Change, Lancaster, California, we provide a medically supervised alcohol detoxification program to remove our clients’ bodies’ substances safely.

 Our physicians will prescribe benzodiazepines to manage the symptoms of alcohol withdrawal.
 Benzodiazepines are also useful in the management of seizures, insomnia, and anxiety.

 Detoxification and Psychological Withdrawal

 Some abuse substances have severe psychological symptoms with less physical symptoms—detox of central nervous system stimulants such as cocaine and methamphetamine cause intense suicidal and depressive thoughts.
 We recommend inpatient detoxification for such cases.

 We value the safety of our clients hence the need to supervise them medically while in critical conditions.
 Because outpatient detoxification enables the clients to use the medications outside our premises, they may hurt themselves through adverse drug reactions.

 In most cases, we are reluctant to recommend outpatient detoxification.
 It’s because most clients fail to turn up for the appointment or are impatient to complete the process of detoxification.
 Through the inpatient program, we ensure that our patients are not in danger.
 It bars depressed clients from having suicidal thoughts.
 Upon your admission into our substance abuse treatment facility, you will get the chance to discuss the most appropriate detoxification type with our therapists and physicians.